 - How Much does it Cost?
 Does my insurance cover it?

 Deciding to seek help from a professional can be an overwhelming experience!
-But just because you have decided to seek help does not mean that you are a failure or that you are weak.
 It takes a lot of courage to recognize a problem and to try to work on making it better!

 - What is your philosophy on what makes a relationship work?